ABC Analysis: Indirect Tax Key Topics

 2. Customs Duty and Import Taxes

-As far as engaging in international business, particularly importation and exportation is concerned, customs duty is one issue that must be considered.
+When it comes to engaging in international business, particularly importation and exportation, customs duty is a crucial issue that must be considered.
 Knowing the rates, exemptions, and the procedure of clearing the goods will save many costs.

 HSN Classification: Classifying the goods correctly to levy customs duties as well as other tariffs.

 Duty Drawbacks: Controlling and utilizing duty drawback schemes and exemptions to achieve maximum savings.
-Trade Agreements: Taking benefits of free trade agreements (FTAs) for cost-cutting of imports.
+Trade Agreements: Taking advantage of free trade agreements (FTAs) for cost-cutting of imports.

 3. Excise and Value-Added Tax (VAT)